Fence Installer Three Oaks

 Most HOAs have guidelines covering fence height, style, color, and placement to maintain a consistent community look.

 Check your HOA’s bylaws and guidelines prior to starting the project.
-Many associations require submitting a formal application, including fence designs, materials, and property sketches, for approval.
+In many cases, you must submit designs, sketches, and material details to the HOA for approval.

 A fence company familiar with HOA restrictions can simplify approval by understanding the usual requirements.